tidyverse/tidyverse.org/content/blog/tidymodels-2025-q1/index.md

 ## Degrees of freedom: 2930 total; 2919 residual
 ```

-For prediction, tidymodels always returns a data frame with as many rows as the input data set (i.e., `ames`).
-The result is a special vctrs class:
+For prediction, tidymodels always returns a data frame with as many rows as the input data set (here: `ames`).
+The result for quantile predictions is a special vctrs class:

 ``` r